Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Summary

 Using SMS yields (Model-N\&N series) can further help explain galaxies with metallicities of $(\mathrm{O/H}) \times 10^5 < 20$ and $\mathrm{He/H} > 0.085$ at young ages ($< 10^8$ yrs).
 Additionally, our Model-N\&N-CO can achieve $\mathrm{He/H} > 0.12$, comparable to the high-$z$ galaxies found by JWST.
 These SMS yield models also show high $[\mathrm{N/O}] > 0.3$, as observed by JWST in high-$z$ galaxies.

 Finally, we discuss future prospects.
-To more accurately reproduce the observed chemical abundance in young, low-metallicity galaxies such as EMPGs and first galaxies, a sufficiently high-resolution cosmological hydrodynamic simulation capable of handling realistic baryon cycles down to $z=0$ needs to be performed.
-These simulations will focus on simulating EMPGs and dwarf galaxies, capturing starbursts and the impact of different yield models, such as those of rotating massive stars.
-Additionally, expanding the dataset of He/H and O/H observations in low-metallicity galaxies will be crucial.
-This entails deep spectroscopic observations of a wide array of dwarf galaxies, including EMPGs, with different specific SFR.
-The emerging data from the JWST on high-$z$ galaxies will also play a pivotal role in refining our understanding of the He/H-–O/H relationship and its dependence on specific star formation rates.
-These steps will significantly contribute to confirming whether EMPGs are indeed local analogs of the first galaxies and provide a more comprehensive understanding of their chemical evolution.
+To more accurately reproduce the observed chemical abundance in young, low-metallicity galaxies such as EMPGs and first galaxies, it is necessary to perform high-resolution cosmological hydrodynamic simulations that can realistically model baryon cycling down to $z=0$.
+These simulations should focus on the formation and evolution of EMPGs and dwarf galaxies, capturing starbursts and the effects of different stellar yield models, including those of rotating massive stars.
+Furthermore, expanding the observational sample of He/H and O/H ratios in low-metallicity galaxies is crucial.
+This requires deep spectroscopic observations of a diverse population of dwarf galaxies, including EMPGs, spanning a range of specific star formation rates.
+In addition, the emerging data on high-$z$ galaxies will play a pivotal role in refining our understanding of the He/H-–O/H relationship and its dependence on specific star formation rates.
+Together, these efforts will be essential for assessing whether EMPGs are indeed local analogs of the first galaxies and for advancing our understanding of their chemical evolution.